BPhanuphong/Cat-breed-images-classification/README.md

 ### :mag_right:  Strategy Fine-tuning:
 Individually fine-tuning for each model for the best accuracy.

-First, We fine-tuning the pretrained model by *adjusting hyperparameters* of each models.
-Once the best hyperapameters has been obtained from the experiment, We will *Unfreeze layer* of pre-trained models to train the weights of the top layers.
-Next We will gradually modify the layers on the *classifier's part*.
+First, We fine-tuned the pre-trained model by *adjusting the hyperparameters* of each model.
+Once the best hyperparameters have been obtained from the experiment, We will *Unfreeze the layer* of pre-trained models to train the weights of the top layers.
+Next, We will gradually modify the layers on the *classifier's part*.

 Range of hyperparameters that we adjust :
 - `` Optimizer`` : [Adam]